Top of the pageCheck Your Symptoms

 - Do you smoke or use other tobacco products?

-- Are you using alcohol or illegal drugs, such as marijuana or cocaine, to help manage your symptoms?
+- Are you using alcohol or illegal drugs, such as cocaine, to help manage your symptoms?

 - Do you have any health risks?